If You Have Won the Game Quit Playing with Money You Really Need

 How much money you keep in bonds after sequence risk passes depends on who you have around you and your goals.

-When You’ve Won the Game Quite Playing with Money You Need
+When You’ve Won the Game Quit Playing with Money You Need

 Sequence of returns risk increases slowly before retirement, so it is time to take money off the table when you have money to take off the table.

-Mathematically it is optimal to stay fully invested until the day before a stock market crash.
-Since you cannot time the market, stop taking risk with the money you need.
+Mathematically, it is optimal to stay fully invested until the day before a stock market crash.
+Since you cannot time the market, stop taking risks with the money you need.

-Seems like a contradiction which is how you know it is true.
+It seems like a contradiction, which is how you know it is true.
 You need to be just conservative enough to tolerate a market crash tomorrow.
-Since eventually tomorrow will come, now is the time to take risk.
+Since tomorrow will eventually come, now is the time to take risks.

 That means quit playing with the money you need.